 Organisations supporting local businesses include Wired Sussex and the local Chamber of Commerce.
 There are also some great initiatives in the town such as the Brighton Digital Exchange and the Digital Catapult, which is supporting a growing immersive technology scene.
 We also have two great universities, with thriving technology departments.

 Brighton also has some world-class conferences, including Brighton SEO and UXBrighton.
 The annual Digital Festival provides a particularly important showcase for the technology/creative scene.

 Brighton has been a pioneer in providing decent coworking space, with the Skiff recently having its tenth anniversary.
 Platform 9 is a larger, more recent player.
+There are also accelerators such as the NatWest Accelerator, with 80 startups in the current cohort.
 There are definitely room for more such organisations, as each of these spaces has a very different atmosphere.